 How do multiple offers work in real estate?
+Sometimes when multiple offers are put on the house, it drives up the price of the home – this is called a bidding war.
+Often bidding wars occur when there aren’t very many homes for sale in a popular location.
 When you have various buyers who are interested in your property, you shouldn’t just assume that the highest dollar amount is the one you should take.
 There are other factors to consider, including:

 - Financing vs. cash